Python-PyQt/PyQt6-Docs/descriptions/QtCore/QSysInfo-productVersion-f.rst

     :status: todo
     :pysig: 49cd6c4846645627c7c8750fdcfb2bfd
     :realsig: ()
-    :digest: 95d9b2dc47c805e52e259a39fb8abdb6
+    :digest: 70888a35e192e4ff2a89fe4b1028e2a5

 Returns the product version of the operating system in string form.
 If the version could not be determined, this function returns "unknown".

-It will return the Android, iOS, macOS, Windows full-product versions on those systems.
+It will return the Android, iOS, macOS, VxWorks, Windows full-product versions on those systems.

 Typical returned values are (note: list not exhaustive):